-The bill amends Section 63-9H-6 of the New Mexico Statutes to increase the allocation from the State Rural Universal Service Fund for the broadband program from $30 million to $40 million, while also raising the cap on the fund's obligations, including administrative expenses, to the same amount.
+The bill amends Section 63-9H-6 of the New Mexico Statutes to increase the allocation from the State Rural Universal Service Fund for the broadband program from $30 million to $40 million, while also raising the cap on the fund's obligations, including administrative expenses and a prudent fund balance, to the same amount of $40 million.
 This change aims to enhance the support for universal telecommunications services, particularly in rural areas, by ensuring that eligible telecommunications carriers can access necessary funding for broadband infrastructure and services.

 Statutes affected: